2004 CAF Super Cup

 The 2004 CAF Super Cup was the 12th CAF Super Cup, an annual football match organized by the Confederation of African Football (CAF), between the winners of the previous season's CAF Champions League and CAF Confederation Cup competitions.
 The match was contested by 2003 CAF Champions League winners, Enyimba, and 2003 African Cup Winners' Cup winners, ES Sahel, at the Aba Stadium in Aba, Nigeria, on 22 February 2004.

-The game finished 1-0 to Enyimba, securing their first Super Cup title.
+The game finished 1-0 to Enyimba, securing the first Super Cup title for a club from Nigeria.